Information about OCC's Training Classes

 - Better Beginning Babies

 - This class is for puppies 8 weeks to 1 year.
-It is aimed at building a bond between you and your puppy; laying a foundation for a confident and well-mannered dog; socializing your puppy to other people, places and dogs; introducing basic obedience commands; and solving problems.
+This class is aimed at building a bond between you and your puppy; laying a foundation for a confident and well-mannered dog; socializing your puppy to other people, places and dogs; introducing basic obedience commands; and solving problems.

 - *AKC S.T.A.R.
 Puppy